Carpe-bleue/2425_MAKER_Ares_Express/README.md

 Camera ?

 - details : angry eyebrows, ares logo, small characters ?
-Difficult ideas : A claw to move an object from the tracks, mapping with lidar, putting tracks before itself, Stations
+Difficult ideas : A claw to move an object from the tracks, mapping room with lidar, putting tracks before itself, Stations

 # Planning :